-Use of Evidence: Overview
+Use of Evidence

 The City did an inventory of all SLFRF projects to assess whether each project had an existing evidence-base (i.e., conducted literature scans to determine if evidence exists, through prior research or evaluation, which illustrates that a particular project or program model has successful outcomes for a population).
-For projects that did not have an existing evidence base, projects were informed that they must create an evaluation plan.
-The City contracted with a Minnesota-based nonprofit research and evaluation group to help these projects on a variety of technical assistance tasks, such as designing data collection tools to ensure performance of the project was measured.
+For projects that did not have an existing evidence base, projects were informed that they were to create an evaluation plan.
+The City contracted with a

+Minnesota-based nonprofit research and evaluation group to help these projects on a variety of technical assistance tasks, such as designing data collection tools to assist in measuring project performance.